bayareawebpro/laravel-examples/README.md

 # Laravel Framework Examples & Recipes

-A useful collection of how-to's, examples and recipes for enhancing your Laravel Development experience.
+A useful collection of guides, examples and recipes for enhancing your Laravel Development experience.

+## Contribute Your Snippets & Guides

+- Code should be concise and pertain to a single subject.
+- Submissions must be formatted as markdown documents.